£35,000 *Price from

 All about the Tesla Model 3 Standard Range

-The Tesla Model 3 Standard Range has an estimatedn On The Road Price (OTR) of £35,500.
+The Tesla Model 3 Standard Range has an estimatedn On The Road Price (OTR) of £38,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model 3 Standard Range is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Tesla Model 3 Standard Range is £32,000.
+The Tesla Model 3 Standard Range is eligible for a Plug-In Car Grant (PICG) of £3,000.
+The grant will be applied to the invoice of the car.
+The OTR Price including the PICG for the Tesla Model 3 Standard Range is £35,000.

 Drivetrain and Performance

 The Tesla Model 3 Standard Range is a full electric vehicle (BEV).
 The estimated maximum power of the Tesla Model 3 Standard Range is 150 kW (201 hp).
 The estimated maximum torque is 258 lb-ft.
 The Tesla Model 3 Standard Range is rear wheel drive and can accelerate from 0 to 62 miles per hour in 5.9 seconds.
 The top speed is 130 mph.

 The battery of the Tesla Model 3 Standard Range has an estimated total capacity of 50 kWh.
 The usable capacity is 40 kWh (estimate).
 An estimated range of about 165 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 115 mi.
 However, driving at low speeds in mild weather will increase the range to around 245 mi.